6th Army Group Royal Artillery

-6th Army Group Royal Artillery (6 AGRA), was one of number of Army Group Royal Artillery units developed by the British Army to add weight of fire and increased artillery flexibility to the battlefield.
+6th Army Group Royal Artillery (6 AGRA) was one of number of Army Group Royal Artillery units developed by the British Army to add weight of fire and increased artillery flexibility to the battlefield.
 It was one of the main AGRAs to fight in the Italian Campaign during the Second World War.

+History

 Under the command of Brigadier Julian St. Clair Holbrook, 6th AGRA was created at the Royal Artillery Base Depot near Almaza, North Africa on 15 March 1943.
 As with all newly formed units, the Headquarters was established initially and the administrative centre set up.
 The men in charge chose the sixth sign of the Zodiac as their formation badge - this was worn on the right sleeve of the Battledress uniform, with the Eighth Army badge on the left sleeve.

 The HQ 6th AGRA then moved to Beni Yusef, near Cairo in April 1943 to begin the task of establishing the numerous regiments that would form its order of battle.
 By the end of that month, the Group consisted of three Medium Regiments of the Royal Artillery as follows: